Summer Solstice - the Longest Day - Litha - Midsummer.

 The word solstice is derived from the Latin sol (“sun”) and sistere (“to stand still”), because at the solstices, the Sun’s movement appears to “stand still” (as seen from Earth) and pauses at a northern or southern limit before reversing direction.

 Known as Litha by pagans, The name “Litha” is traced back to an old Anglo-Saxon word for the month of June, and came into use as a Wiccan name for this Sabbat in the second half of the 20th century.
-However, many Pagans continue to use the more traditional “Midsummer.”
+However, many Pagans use the more traditional “Midsummer.”

-Litha pronunciation: LEE-thaThemes: abundance, growth, masculine energy, love, magicAlso known as: Midsummer, Midsummer’s Eve, Gathering Day, St. John’s Day, St. John’s Eve, Summer Solstice, Alban Hefin, Feill-Sheathain*
+Litha pronunciation: LEE-thaThemes: abundance, growth, masculine energy, love, magic.
+Also known as: Midsummer, Midsummer’s Eve, Gathering Day, St. John’s Day, St. John’s Eve, Summer Solstice, Alban Hefin, Feill-Sheathain*

-However, this is one definition that I cannot seem to find the true answer behind, as there are many references to meanings derived from old words for “calm” and “gentle” or “navigable“, because in this month the calm breezes are gentle which allowed smooth sailing.
+However, the name Litha is one definition that I cannot seem to find the true answer behind, as there are many references to meanings derived from old words for “calm” and “gentle” or “navigable“, because in this month the calm breezes are gentle which allowed smooth sailing.
 Or a variation of Letha, which is borrowed from Líða, the Old English name of the months roughly corresponding to June and July.

 I have even found one definition, from South Africa, that says the name Litha is of Xhosa origin and means “a light shinning brightly“.
 So I guess, like many of our old traditions, it’s open to interpretation and what resonates for you!